Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> [1] 40.2
 ```

-This shows about the same accuracy levels as for random forest.
+This produces about the same accuracy levels as for random forest.
 Because all three methods produce comparable accuracy, we can also merge predictions by calculating a simple average:

 ```r